diesh/Coaching-staging/_posts/2025-02-03-FirstMonthAtNewJob.md

 ---
 layout: post
-title: "How do I navigate my first month at a new job?!"
+title: "How do I survive my first month at a new job?"
 description: "The first few days at a new job can be nerve wracking!
-How does one stay sane, drink from the fire hose, stay focused, and make sense of the chaos?
+How does one drink from the fire hose, stay focused, and make sense of the chaos?
 Plus getting to know people <i>and</i> getting them to know me?"
 image: assets/images/sigmund-rWE7bTqgMJE-unsplash.jpg
 date: 2025-02-05
 comments: true